 a.
-Current Status - A high school shall be evaluated on its one-year drop out rate averaged from the two most recent school years.
-To determine current status, a school's one-year drop-out rates from the 2007-2008 school year and from the 2008-2009 school year will be averaged.
+Current Status - A high school shall be evaluated on its one-year drop-out rate averaged from the two most recent school years.
+To determine current status, a school's one-year drop-out rates from the 2011-2012 school year and from the 2012-2013 school year will be averaged.
 If two years of data are not available, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-2% or less drop out in one year = 3 points 6% - 2.1% drop out in one year = 2 points 10% - 6.1% drop out in one year = 1 point More than 10% drop out in one year = 0 points
+2% or less drop out in one year = 3 points 2.1% - 6% drop out in one year = 2 points 6.1% - 10% drop out in one year = 1 point More than 10% drop out in one year = 0 points b.
+Trend - A high school shall be evaluated on improvement of its one-year drop-out rate.
+Improvement trend is determined by comparing the 2012-2013 rate with the average rate of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
+A school shall receive points as follows:

-- b.
-Trend A high school shall be evaluated on improvement of its one-year drop-out rate.
-Improvement trend is determined by comparing the 2008-2009 rate with the average rate of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
-A school shall receive points as follows: - For schools with a 2008-2009 one-year drop-out rate of more than 0.5%, points are earned as follows:
+For schools with a 2012-2013 one-year drop-out rate of more than 0.5%, points are earned as follows: